-There's a calm beauty in the rolling, forested hills of Athens.
+There's a calm beauty in the rolling, forested hills of Athens, Ohio.

-Located in southeast Ohio, Athens looks nothing like the rest of the state — with its rolling, forested hills, Athens is actually part of Appalachia.
+Located in the southeastern corner of the state, Athens looks nothing like the rest of Ohio — with its rolling, forested hills, Athens is actually part of Appalachia.
 “Even though it’s only an hour and a half from Columbus, it’s a whole other world,” says Dave Gutknecht, manager of the Athens farmers market and editor of Cooperative Grocer magazine.
 To help residents enjoy the calm beauty of the area, there are several state parks nearby and a paved bike trail from Athens to Nelsonville.

 Athens is home to Ohio University, which gives it all the benefits of a college town: arts, culture, eclectic restaurants and bookstores, speakers and sporting events.
 But unlike some better-known college towns, Athens remains fairly remote and inexpensive.

 Do you live in Athens?
 Have you visited?
 Please post your comments below.